Text Size - Small Medium Large

 • A completed application form and required filing fee.

-• Copy of request for Live Scan service form verifying that fingerprints have been scanned and all applicable fees have been paid.
+• Copy of request for Live Scan service form verifying that fingerprints have been scanned, and all applicable fees have been paid.
+If you do not obtain your license within twelve months of your fingerprinting date, you will be required to submit new fingerprints.

 The license term is one year.